-Whether your boating accident was caused by another boat operator’s drunkenness or inexperience, you likely have a valid claim, particularly if the accident injured you or someone on your watercraft.
-Among the most common causes of boat accidents are:
+Whether your boating accident was caused by another boat operator’s inexperience, drunkenness, or just blatant carelessness, you may have a valid claim.
+This is particularly true if the accident injured you or someone on your watercraft, and if you were in no way at fault.
+Among the most frequent causes of boat accidents are:

 - Careless or reckless operation

 - Operator inexperience

 - Hazardous waters

 - Alcohol use